Identification of discrete concentration graph models with one hidden binary variable: Discrete undirected graphical model

 Let $G^K=(K,E)$ be an undirected graph with node set $K=\{0,1,\ldots,n\}$ and edge set $E=\{(i,j)\}$ whenever vertices $i$ and $j$ are adjacent in $G^K$, $0\leq i< j \leq n$.
-To each node $v$ is associated a discrete random variable $A_v$.
-A discrete undirected graphical model is a family of joint distributions of the variables $A_v$, $v \in K$, satisfying the Markov property with respect to $G^K$, namely that $A_v $ and $A_u$ are conditionally independent given all the remaining variables whenever $u$ and $v$ are not adjacent in $G^K$; see \cite{Lauritzen} (Ch.
-3) for definitions and concepts.
+To each node, $v$ is associated a discrete random variable $A_v$ with finitely many levels.
+A discrete undirected graphical model is a family of joint distributions of the variables $A_v$, $v \in K$, satisfying the Markov property with respect to $G^K$, namely that the joint distribution of the random variables factorizes according to $G^K$; see \cite{Lauritzen}, Chapter 3, for definitions and concepts.